The best and rarest Burgundy: 10 cases to die for

 In the early 7th century, the Duke of Southern Burgundy gifted lands to the Abbey of Bèze for agricultural use.
 The monks, being partial to a sip of wine after prayers, opted to continue the Roman practice of plantings vines.
 They sectioned off a field for this purpose, and named it the Clos de Bèze.

 Some six centuries later, a man named Bertin was fortunate enough to enjoy a taste of the monks’ delicately crafted wine, and was suitably impressed.
 He purchased the field (champ in French) next to the abbey, and planted his own vines.
 His vineyard became known as Champs de Bertin (Bertin’s field), which the locals quickly shortened to Chambertin.
-Domaine Armand Rousseau is the pre-eminent producer and was also the best-performing Burgundy producer at Christie’s last year.
+Domaine Armand Rousseau is the pre-eminent producer and was also the best-performing Burgundy producer at Christie’s in 2018.
 The Grand Cru wines from this estate show incredible power, poise and precision.

 The jewel in the crown of the Côte d’Or, this peerless estate commands a roll call of the greatest Grand Cru vineyards: Romanée-Conti, La Tâche, Romanée-Saint-Vivant, Richebourg, Echézeaux and Grands-Echézeaux, among others.